E-Starling/GBConsoleApplicationChallenges/README.md

 - Shows their first name, last name, the type of customer (past, potential, and current), and an email message for the type of customer
 - Can search for a customer Id and modify them or delete them.
 - Can add in new customers

-Projects made by Ethan Starling
+Projects made by: Ethan Starling